Did you know 69% of shoppers spend 30 minutes or more in a retail store?

 Try it out for yourself to see how easy it can be to collect shopper information in a (camera) snap!

 Businesses like Delta Sonic have seen amazing results with mobile advertisements for their stores at gas pumps in their area.
-To date, they’ve acquired over 50,000 text subscribers who regularly receive and respond to their offers!
+To date, they’ve acquired over 50,000 text contacts who regularly receive and respond to their offers!

 To explore more ways to elevate your customer experience, check out our blog on 5 Unique Ways To Spice Up Your Retail Checkout Counter!